Big Hero 6 (comics): Fictional biography

 Soon after, they relocate their headquarters from the Giri office building to Japan's Cool World Amusement Park.
 There, they are attacked by X the Unknowable, a monster born from a child's drawings that is capable of transforming its atomic structure into any form and shape.
 With help from Canadian superhero team Alpha Flight, Big Hero 6 destroys it in the fires of Mount Fuji.
 Afterwards, they continue to protect Japan from various threats, such as a freak blizzard caused by the Crimson Cowl and her Masters of Evil.

 Eventually, Sunfire leaves Big Hero 6 to work at Charles Xavier's X-Corporation office in Mumbai, India.
 His spot on the team is filled by Sunpyre, a young woman with solar-based powers who was pulled into this reality through the Power Purse and comes to idolize Honey Lemon.
 Similarly, after Silver Samurai is seemingly killed in a battle with the assassin Elektra in Iraq, his spot on the team is filled by Ebon Samurai.
 With the two most experienced members of Big Hero 6 gone, Hiro becomes its new leader.

 Sometime during the team's operation, they are attacked by minions of Yandroth, who, as part of a plan to gain power through superhero battles, sends a team of "Living Erasers" to attack them, which are capable of transporting beings out of reality.

-Later, the members of Big Hero 6 fall under the control of a mind-control device in within Baymax.
+Later, the members of Big Hero 6 fall under the control of a mind-control device hidden within Baymax.
 In Canada, they attack a new incarnation of Alpha Flight at a national park.
 After a brief battle, the mind-control device is short-circuited and the two teams part as friends, with Big Hero 6 returning to Japan to seek out those responsible for their mind control.